 The mercy rule is not in effect in the first period or second period.

 4 team division - everyone makes playoffs 1 vs 4, 2 vs 3 format

 6 team division - top four (4) make playoffs bottom 2 will not make the playoffs.

-Playoffs will be best 2 of out 3 Game Series - In each game of the series a winner must be determined and can not end in a tie.
-For Semi-Finals it will be 5 minutes of Overtime followed by a 5 man shootout for every game of the series including game 3.
-For Championship Finals there will be no shoot outs and Overtime will be 10 minutes.
+Playoffs will be best 2 of out 3 Game Series - In each game of the series a winner must be determined and the game can not end in a tie.
+For Semi-Finals it will be 5 minutes of Overtime followed by a 5 player shootout for every game of the series including game 3.
+For the Championship Finals, games 1 and 2 will have a 10 minute Overtime followed by a 5 player shootout.
+For game 3 of a Championship Final, there will be not be a shootout.
+Overtime periods will be 10 minutes.